arriIsHere/arri.tech/src/index.md

 however there are some side projects I have made for fun.
 Feel free to check them out.
 <span class="ascii-art" role="img" aria-hidden="true" aria-label="ascii smiley face">:)</span>

+### Codium

+Codium is a design system I am building that was inspired by my nilJS project.
+I am trying to learn more about the design aspects of accessability so my goal is to make a design system that is AAA WCAG compliant.
+When I am further along with development I will be happy ot share the code.
+For now you can check out my progress on it's site.

+<a href="https://codium.rocks/" rel="noopener noreferrer" target="_blank">Codium Rocks!</a>

 ### Brewlab

 This is a system that I intend to use to manage my brewing.
 It uses